Trains to Bolton

 Pets

-Small pets in carriers travel free.
-Dogs require a ticket at 50% of adult fare.
+Small pets allowed in sleeping compartments for a fee.
 Guide dogs travel free

 Quiet zone